Teens, young adults are using TikTok to raise awareness for Uighur Muslims

 However, international rights groups charge that Chinese authorities are actually engaging in mass arbitrary detention, torture and mistreatment of Uighurs in Xinjiang.
 Human Rights Watch, a nonprofit group based in New York, has alleged “rampant abuses,” including torture and unfair trials of the population.

-On TikTok, which is typically known for ever-evolving in-jokes, lip syncs, dance trends and challenges and is owned by Chinese company ByteDance that has been accused of censoring content that shows China in a bad light, the hashtag "Uighur" has been viewed more than 154,000 times and the alternative spelling "Uyghur" has been viewed more than 869,000 times.
+On TikTok, which is typically known for ever-evolving in-jokes, lip syncs, dance trends and challenges, and is owned by a Chinese company, ByteDance, that has been accused of censoring content that shows China in a bad light, the hashtag "Uighur" has been viewed more than 154,000 times and the alternative spelling "Uyghur" has been viewed more than 869,000 times.

 TikTok did not immediately provide NBC News with a comment about censorship or people making videos about the alleged Uighur Muslim re-education camps.